chandanbansal/hospital-management-system/README.md

 This is free and open source project for implement hospital system as easy way and forked from https://sourceforge.net/p/ispirithalaya/wiki/Home/

-_Contribution are always welcome, feel free to fork it_
+_Contributions are always welcome, feel free to fork it_

-Following function are included in this Tool.
+**Following function are included in this Tool.**

  - Online Doctor Channelling
  - Online Payments (with out gate way)